GLOBAL MARKETS-Coronavirus hopes propel stocks, euro higher

 In hardest-hit Italy and Spain, authorities have started looking ahead to easing lockdowns after steady falls in fatality rates.
 In the United States too, the daily number of deaths in the country's worst-affected area, New York, has also shown signs of steadying.

-The euro shot up 0.7% to $1.0865 EUR= to snap a six-day run of falls, the pound climbed despite Britain's Prime Minister remaining in intensive care, and the Australian dollar AUD=D3 jumped over 1.5% to its highest in a week.
+The euro shot up 0.8% to $1.0880 EUR= to snap a six-day run of falls, the pound climbed despite Britain's Prime Minister remaining in intensive care due to the virus , and the Australian dollar AUD=D3 jumped over 1.5% to its highest in a week.
 AUD/

 New Zealand's dollar NZD=D3 rose 1.3% too, while the Japanese yen shook off an early dip to clamber up to 108.92 per U.S. dollar. /FRX

-It wasn't only oil driving commodities markets higher either, copper punched up to a 3-week high with a 3% gain for industrial metals, while safe-haven gold wilted.
+It wasn't only oil driving commodities markets higher either, copper punched up to a 3-week high with a 3% gain for industrial metals, while safe-haven gold wilted to $1,655 an troy ounce in the other direction.
 MET/L

 The Eurogroup of finance ministers within the single euro zone currency bloc are scheduled to meet later on Tuesday, and analysts expect more joint action to help prop up the economies of member states.

 Cyprus, one of the lower-rated countries in the bloc, is marketing a seven-year and 30-year bond issuance.
-In Asia Indonesia issued a 50-year bond.
+In Asia, Indonesia issued a 50-year bond, the longest ever timeframe in the region.

 "Investors have recently been detecting growing public support for the concept of coronabonds in European Commission and ECB circles," said DZ Bank analyst Daniel Lenz, adding that German ECB Executive Board member Isabel Schnabel was among those who appeared to voice support.